 Table 1 presents our first-stage estimates.
-Model 1 reveals a significant and positive bivariate correlation between the instrument and the Medicaid stimulus.
-The instrument explains more than 90% of the variation in the Medicaid stimulus.
-The estimated coefficient of the instrument in Model 2 with full covariates is 0.15 and this estimate is statistically significant at the 95% confidence level.
-The high correlation between 2007 federal Medicaid transfers and the Medicaid stimulus in both models suggests that the instrument is relevant.
-This strong correlation reflects the importance of pre-recession Medicaid transfers in determining stimulus payments to states.
+Model 1 reveals a significant and positive bivariate correlation between the instrument and Medicaid stimulus.
+The estimated coefficient of the instrument in Model 2 with full covariates is 0.15 and is statistically significant at the 95% confidence level, which reflects the importance of pre-recession Medicaid transfers in determining stimulus payments to states.
 With F-statistics well above 10, we can reject the null hypothesis that our instrument is weak.

 Table 2 presents our second stage results.
-The dependent variable in Model 1 is the total state FDI inflows during 2009-2011.
+The dependent variable in Model 1 is total state FDI inflows during 2009-2011.
 Model 1 shows that Medicaid stimulus had a positive and significant effect on FDI.
 Models 2 and 3 restrict the sample to FDI in new and old counties, respectively.
-We see that this positive effect is driven exclusively by new counties.
-During 2009-2011, on average, new counties collectively received FDI worth approximately \$550 million.
-The coefficient estimate in Model 2 shows that, on average and accounting for other relevant factors, each additional \$1 million in Medicaid stimulus corresponds to \$300,000 in FDI announced in new counties.
+This positive effect is driven exclusively by new counties.
+The coefficient estimate in Model 2 shows that, on average and accounting for other relevant factors, each additional \$1 million in Medicaid stimulus corresponds to \$300,000 in FDI in new counties.
 We find no effect for old counties (Model 3).

 Given our cross-sectional model, we cannot control for time-invariant state characteristics.
 High Medicaid spending states may be systematically different in their propensity to receive FDI.
 We address this possibility by estimating a model of change in FDI in new counties between 2006-2008 and 2009-2011 (Model 4).
 The effect of Medicaid stimulus remains positive and significant.

-The results are not sensitive to changing the sample period to 2009-2010 (Table A3).
-We also conduct a placebo test by regressing FDI inflows during 2006-2008 on post-recession Medicaid stimulus.
+Results are not sensitive to changing the sample period to 2009-2010 (Table A3).
+Additionally, we regress FDI inflows during 2006-2008 on post-recession Medicaid stimulus.
 Our null result indicates that pre-recession FDI did not correlate with the Medicaid stimulus (Table A4).